Alex141/CalcBinding/README.md

 ## 2. Static properties

   Beginning with version 2.3 CalcBinding supports static properties in binding expression.
 You can write static properties pathes of any class and static source pathes of any properties number.
-  CalcBinding use following syntax of declaration static property path:
+CalcBinding uses following syntax of declaration static property path:

-  'xmlNamespace:StaticClass.Property1.NestedProperty etc.'
+  **'xmlNamespace:Class.StaticProperty.NestedProperty'** etc.

+where

-  where xmlNamespace - usual xml namespace defined in a header of xaml file with other namespaces definitions.
+xmlNamespace - usual xml namespace that is mapped to normal namespace in a header of xaml file with other namespaces definitions.

+Class - name of class that exists in namespace whereto xmlNamespace is mapped

 ### Examples:
   ```xml